GabrielFMoretti/SQLGenerator/README.md

 first the tables that don't have relationship and after the tables that have, like in sql, the tables without a relationship came first.
 After knowing that is only put the option field `relationship` in the object of table.

+The option of relation can be by one field of another table or considering an auto- increment id generation.
+In the sample we have both.

 Sample:

 ```